Gary-XC/synData/README.md

 1. Clone the Repository
   - git clone <repo-url>
   - cd <repo-name>
+  - Create a venv and download libraries from the requirements.txt

 2. Prepare Your Dataset
   - Place your bank loan dataset in CSV format inside the project directory.